AishwaryaJadhav9850/Sorting-Algorithm/README.md

 ## Shell Sort - Python Implementation
 [Shell Sort](https://github.com/AishwaryaJadhav9850/Sorting-Algorithm/commit/bb73a9fbf7c6180fb0353429615b34852ecaa027)

-- Shell sort has a worst-case and average complexity of О(n^2), where n is the number of items being sorted.
+- Shell sort has a worst-case time complexity of О(n^2), where n is the number of items being sorted.

 - Shell sort is not an Stable sorting algorithm